Fitzgerald Park is a Grand River Park Ripe for Exploration

-This West Michigan park in Eaton County is a great way to get out and explore more with your family.
+This West Michigan park in Eaton County near Lansing is a great way to get out and explore more with your family.
 Most people I talk to have no idea that Fitzgerald Park exists.
 The kicker?
-It’s less than an hour’s drive away (it’s on the way to Lansing from Grand Rapids, with a BIGGBY right on your way!)
+It’s less than an hour’s drive away.
 It really is a hidden gem.

 Yes, there are the Ledges along the Grand River to explore.
 But there is so much more!